iSkore/PHP-Stack-IF-ELSE-Extension/README.md

 ## License

-PHP Stack is released under the MIT License:
+PHP Stack IF ELSE Extension is released under the MIT License:

 The MIT License (MIT)